The counterjet dominates the production of PeV photons from Cyg X-3: The physical processes

-Accelerated protons will produce pions in collisions with He nuclei of the wind, see Section \ref{hadron}.
-Given the strength of the wind in Cyg X-3, the optical depth to this process can be comparable to unity (see Section \ref{depths}), implying it is an important process.
-Since its cross-section is approximately independent of the proton energy, it will produce pions at a broad range of energies.
-Its rate will be orbitally modulated because the optical depth through the wind toward the observer is dependent on the orbital phase.
+Accelerated hadrons will produce pions in collisions with He nuclei in the wind (see Section \ref{hadron}).
+Given the strength of the wind in Cyg X-3, the optical depth for this process can be comparable to unity (see Section \ref{depths}), indicating that it is an important process.
+Because its cross-section is approximately independent of energy, it will produce pions over a broad range of energies.
+Its rate will be modulated by the orbit because the optical depth through the wind toward the observer depends on the orbital phase.